-Without these rules in place, all parties in the appeals process would struggle to understand procedure which could delay the process for all including the injured employee ultimately delaying payment of workers' compensation benefits owed.
+Without these rules in place, all parties in the hearings process would struggle to understand hearing procedure which could delay the entire process for all including the injured employee ultimately delaying payment of workers' compensation benefits owed.

 A. What is the rationale for changing the rules instead of leaving them as currently written?